 Check this page for trail and grooming reports and the operational calendar.
 Normally, XC trails operate Wednesday - Sunday, 8:30am to 4:40pm.
 Trails are closed on Monday and Tuesday.

-Yes, snowshoes are welcome for BLUE season pass holders.
+Yes, snowshoes are welcome.
 To maintain the snow surface for training athletes, we ask that you stay on the side of the groomed surface.

 No. While we love our furry friends, dogs and fast training athletes don't mix well.
 No pets are allowed on the property.